BLavery/PiBlynk/README.md

 # Specific to python version:
 * By default, “hardware agnostic”.
 Operates on any linux, and probably on Windows (unchecked)
-* No default GPIO library.
-Operates comfortably with gpiozero module.
+* Operates comfortably with gpiozero module, but gpiozero not loaded by default.
 * Python (2) or python 3.
 * TCP connection, but no SSL.
 * User Tasks, ie interval timer, threaded/concurrent